Understanding the Taxation of American Citizens Living Abroad

 What happens if you don’t file taxes while living abroad?

 Neglecting to file U.S. tax returns as an expatriate risks financial and criminal penalties by the IRS.
-Consequences vary but in general, the higher your net worth, the steeper the penalties.
-If you have only recently realized you have outstanding US tax filing obligations the IRS offers programs to come into compliance.
-We recommend working with a international tax specialist to support you.
+Consequences vary, but in general, the higher your net worth, the steeper the penalties.
+If you have only recently realized you have outstanding U.S. tax filing obligations, the IRS offers programs to come into compliance.
+We recommend working with an international tax specialist to support you.

 References